taylormcknight/mcknightlabs/_projects/4-brand-studio-podcasts.md

 	<div class="container right">
 		<div class="content">
 			<h2>Software</h2>
-			<p>Following the hardware purchase, I set up Adobe accounts for our Editors so they could use Adobe Audition for sound editing on the new iMac.</p>
+			<p>Following the hardware purchase, I set up Adobe accounts for our editors so they could use Adobe Audition for sound editing on the new iMac.</p>
 			<p>I also set up a dedicated multi-media project directory on Dropbox for the editors to easily back up and remotely access project files.</p>
 		</div>
 	</div>